Tuition Adjustment Policy

 What is the tuition adjustment for dropping credits?

 At the beginning of each semester, all students must sign a Financial Responsibility Agreement (FRA) before they are allowed to enroll in classes.
-The FRA states that the student understands that once they register for classes, they are responsible for the tuition and fees due for the courses attended.
+The FRA states that the student understands that once they register for classes, they are responsible for the tuition and fees due for the courses attended, see FRA sample.

 Students who drop below full-time or drop below their originally registered credit level may not receive a tuition refund.
 The tuition adjustment for dropped credits is determined by the date the credit is dropped and the length of the course.

-• The Tuition Adjustment Schedule for spring 2024 is available HERE.
+- Review the Tuition Adjustment Schedule for spring 2025

-• The Tuition Adjustment Schedule for summer 2023 is available HERE.
+- Review the Tuition Adjustment Schedule for summer 2025

 To view the Tuition Adjustment per class, follow these steps: